brianfitzgerald/snap-templates/readme.md

 This is the main way you implement Snap.
 It accepts an object whose keys are the mappings from your data sources to a GraphQL query.
 The function returns a mapping of GraphQL resolvers, that can be consumed as the rootValue of GraphQL Express.

+`parseParams( resolverMappingParams: ResolverMappingTemplate, graphQLQueryParams: GraphQLParams ): ResolverMappingTemplate`

+This parses a query and replaces `context` and other arguments with the correct values.
+Usually called within a resolver.

 ### Template Types